The best vegan alternatives & substitutes

 Unleash your cooking creativity with plant-based meals.

-Whether you’re making the change to fully vegan or introducing more meat-free meals into your weekly rotation, one of the biggest challenges can be finding useful alternatives to meat, eggs and dairy products.
-The great news is that there are plenty of delicious and healthy vegan ingredients you can use to create mouthwatering dishes that’ll please even the pickiest eaters at the table.
+Whether you’re going fully vegan or just introducing more meat-free meals into your weekly rotation, one of the biggest challenges can be finding quality alternatives to meat, eggs and dairy products.
+The great news is that there are plenty of delicious and healthy vegan ingredients that you can use to create a huge range of mouthwatering dishes.

 Why not change up your curry game with a creamy Coconut Sweet Potato Dhal?
 Or pack in some serious flavour with a Spiced Chickpea Curry.
-Besides finding the perfect alternatives, don’t forget about your cooking creativity as you celebrate seasonal flavours and champion vegan-friendly ingredients.
+You certainly don’t need animal products to create fantastic flavours and textures within your cooking.

 Plant-based proteins